 Most of the Norton books I own belong to this series.
-I have a complete collection of titles in the series (though not editions: a long way to go there).
+I have a complete collection of titles in the series (though not all editions/printings; a long way to go there).

-The collection is organized by cycles and series (Estcarp Cycle, High Hallack Cycle, The Turning, Secrets of Witch World) followed by collections of Witch World short stories, and other collections which contain at least one Witch World short story or novelette.
+The collection is organized by cycles and series (Estcarp Cycle, High Hallack Cycle, The Turning, Secrets of Witch World) followed by collections of Witch World short stories, and other books which contain at least one Witch World short story or novella.

 *Witch World was originally called Quatpe of Swords.
 That is according to Len Collins in an article entitled "The World of Andre Norton" in a 1964 Canadian fanzine called TTH.
 Thanks to Paul Goode over at the Andre Norton forum for this tidbit.